meedstrom/inline-anki/README.md

             -   But that's mainly useful for vocabulary-type stuff, since not much text fits in one table row.

-<a id="org7d5eb0b"></a>

 ## Thanks

 Thanks a lot to @louietan who wrote <https://github.com/louietan/anki-editor>.
-I could rely on its AnkiConnect-interfacing code, which lowered the barrier for me to get started.
+I could reuse its AnkiConnect bindings, which lowered the barrier for me to get started.